Self-control: Depriving and satiating

-Deprivation is the time in which an individual does not receive a reinforcer; satiation occurs when an individual has received a reinforcer to such a degree that it temporarily has no reinforcing power.
-If we deprive ourselves of a stimulus, the value of that reinforcement increases.
-For example, if a person has been deprived of food, they may go to extreme measures to get that food, such as stealing.
-On the other hand, if a person eats a large meal, they may no longer be enticed by the reinforcement of dessert.
+Deprivation refers to a period during which an individual has not received a reinforcer, which increases the reinforcer's effectiveness.
+Satiation occurs when an individual has received a reinforcer to the point that it temporarily loses its reinforcing power.
+If a stimulus is withheld, its reinforcing value tends to increase.
+For example, a person deprived of food may go to great lengths to obtain it.
+Conversely, after eating a large meal, a person may no longer be motivated by the prospect of dessert.

 One may manipulate one's own behavior by affecting states of deprivation or satiation.
 By skipping a meal before a free dinner one may more effectively capitalize on the free meal.
-By eating a healthy snack beforehand the temptation to eat free "junk food" is reduced.
+By eating a healthy snack beforehand, the temptation to eat free "junk food" is reduced.

 Imagery is important in desire cognition during a state of deprivation.
 One study divided smokers into two groups: The control group was instructed to continue smoking as usual until they arrived at the laboratory, where they were then asked to read a multisensory neutral script (one not related to a craving for nicotine).
 The experimental group, however, was asked to abstain from smoking before coming to the laboratory in order to induce craving, and upon their arrival were told to read a multisensory urge-induction script intended to intensify their nicotine craving.
 After the participants finished reading the script they rated their craving for cigarettes.
 Next they formulated visual or auditory images when prompted with verbal cues such as "a game of tennis" or "a telephone ringing".
 After this task the participants again rated their craving for cigarettes.
 The study found that the craving experienced by the abstaining smokers was decreased to the control group's level by visual imagery but not by auditory imagery alone.
 That mental imagery served to reduce the level of craving in smokers suggests that it can be used as a method of self-control during times of deprivation.